TAVA2018 announces exciting line-up

 The second edition of Tartu in Light (TAVA2018), an architectural lighting design and light art festival held in Tartu (Estonia), will take place this autumn featuring outdoor and indoor exhibitions, a lighting design conference, a light fair, and a series of workshops conducted by professionals.

 This year the TAVA open-air light-installations, with the theme “Radical light”, will feature six light installations that will help to reconfigure and rethink six well-known places in the heart of Tartu’s Old Town.
-Participating artists come from Estonia, Finland or Mexico and the curators are Varvara & Mar.
+Participating artists come from Estonia, Finland, Mexico, Denmark and Germany, and the curators are Varvara & Mar.
 The installations are open to the public from 25 to 28 October.

 Another important part of TAVA2018 will be a series of architectural lighting design workshops (20-24 October), helmed by members of the IALD.
 They will change the nightly appearance of 3 historical sites in Tartu: the Tartu Toy Museum, St. John’s Church and the Estonian Ministry of Education and Research.The curator of these architectural lighting design workshops is Sabine De Schutter, a Berlin-based lighting architect.

 Additionally, indoor light art exhibitions will open on 24 October and last for a month.
-The theme is “Vacuum as a School of Thought”, with curation by KIWA, an Estonian multi-disciplinary artist.
+The theme is “Vacuum as a Mindset”, with curation by KIWA, an Estonian multi-disciplinary artist.